nightlyherb/blog/posts/webpack-pain.md

         -   Using `[MiniCssExtractPlugin.loader, "css-loader"]` for css files
         -   Including CSS **NOT IN HTML** but **IN JS bundle** (e.g. `import "style.css"`)
+            -   `mini-css-extract-plugin` extracts the bundled CSS into a separate file, and it somehow gets included in the HTML file.
+                The behavior is hard to reason about and I decided not to spend my time investigating this phenomenon and move on with life.

 -   Consider using vite